 15.12 Applicants who have a Child or Children

-Applications will be accepted from people who already have a child, in which case any children should usually be at least two years older or younger than the age of the child an applicant is seeking to adopt.
-If the intention is to adopt a child in the middle of the family, there should be a three year age gap between the siblings.
+Applications will be accepted from people who already have a child, in which case any children should usually be at least 2 years older or younger than the age of the child an applicant is seeking to adopt.
+If the intention is to adopt a child in the middle of the family, there should be a 3 year age gap between the siblings.

 15.13 Domicile/Habitual Residence in the British Isles

 Applicants do not have to have British Citizenship, but should have their Domicile or Habitual Residence in the British Isles.
 Where there is a joint application, only one of the applicants need to be domiciled in the British Isles or both should be habitually resident here.
 In all these cases it is essential to see all relevant documents in order to fully establish nationality and immigration status.

 Where there is doubt, potential applicants should be asked to seek independent advice.

 Applications are welcome from those who reside within the borough or elsewhere.